Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Dental Assisting - Level II

-Promote good oral health and patient care, assisting dentists and dental specialists.
+Learn the skills to promote good oral health and patient care while assisting dentists and dental specialists.

 A group of students wearing lab coats practice dental skills in a lab.